thecaptaan/Simple-File-Uploader/README.md

 ## Warning

-Before running the server you have to generate token.
+Before uploading file on the server you must have token.
 Token is only valid for **5 min**.
-Run the following the code:
+To generate token run the following the code:

 ```bash
    npm run token